sarbal/redBlocks/README.md

 ### 2. Expression data
-#### a.
 To run redBlocks, you need a read counts dataset.
 Currently, we have not implemented any pre-processing steps, so please make sure that the data is set up as a matrix, with columns as your individual samples, and rows as genes.
 The row names should be labelled by their gene entrez IDs.
 The columns should be labelled by their sample IDs.
-The expression dataset should be placed in the variable: ``` counts ```

-#### b.
-Alternatively, you can use your DE output from either edgeR or DESeq2.
+The expression dataset should be placed in the variable: ``` counts ``` Alternatively, you can use your DE output from either edgeR or DESeq2.
+The input needs to be a list of differentially expressed genes.
-Other methods can be used.

 ### 3. Running redBlocks
 Once the environment variables and the expression data is loaded, you can run the